 St Francis Mini-Farm

 The St Francis Mini-Farm is part of the King's Sustainability Strategy.
 It began with Father Mark rescuing five hens from a battery farm in North Devon.

-The mini-farm has since grown to include many other animals including pygmy goats, alpacas, Netherland dwarf rabbits, ducks and various exotic birds.
+The mini-farm has included many animals including pygmy goats, alpacas, Netherland dwarf rabbits, ducks and various exotic birds.
 We even had guinea-fowl at one point – but that's a long story...

-A Fourth Form activity group helps with mucking out, weeding the vegetable garden and other maintenance tasks around the farm.
+A Fourth Form activity group helps with maintenance, weeding the vegetable garden and other maintenance tasks around the farm.
 The children from the King's Schools community and beyond visit the farm often.
-It gives them the opportunity to enjoy and learn about plants and animals as part of their learning and development, and provides a quiet place in which to enjoy God's generous creation.
+It gives them the opportunity to learn and provides a quiet place in which to enjoy God's generous creation.